Channel Models

 andnt

-are the number receiver and transmitter antenna elements correspondingly.
+are the number of receiver and transmitter antenna elements, respectively.
 For TDL models,nr

 andnt